06-reference/research

 Two non-trivial divergences worth flagging:

 1. Academic CAI papers under-report mode collapse.
 The original Anthropic CAI work emphasized harmlessness gains; mode collapse only became a documented failure when the technique was replicated on smaller models and narrower domains (Bai et al. 2025, "Constitution or Collapse?").
-RDCO's per-skill, per-axis application is closer to the smaller-narrower regime than to the original Anthropic regime.
-Implication: weight production case studies (Databricks, LangChain, Comet) over academic Anthropic papers when sizing the threshold.
+[STRUCK 2026-07-19] — the replication in question (Zhang 2025, arXiv:2504.04918) does not document critic-side mode collapse at all; see [[2026-07-19-constitution-or-collapse-citation-verification]].
+There is no known paper establishing this "under-reporting" pattern, so the premise of this convergence point is gone.
+RDCO's per-skill, per-axis application is still closer to the smaller-narrower regime than to the original Anthropic regime, and the practical implication survives on its own merits: weight production case studies (Databricks, LangChain, Comet) over academic Anthropic papers when sizing the threshold — because the production sources match RDCO's regime, not because the academic literature was shown to under-report.

 2. Academic literature treats reward-model gradient training as load-bearing; production LLM-as-judge does not.
 Almost every academic CAI / RLAIF paper assumes you're training a parametric reward model via gradient descent on preference pairs.
 Production deployments overwhelmingly use prompt-engineered LLM-as-judge with grading notes / few-shot examples instead.
 The label-volume requirements drop dramatically (200 vs 10K+) BUT the calibration discipline rises in importance, because you have no implicit averaging from the gradient process to smooth over noise.